scicave/math-parser/README.md

 Type = `boolean`, default: `true`.

 Maths conventionally works with single char named variables and constants, but in programming languages you have freedom.
-Moreover, the convention is to use multi-char named identifier.
+The convention in programming is to use multi-char named identifier.
-For example, if you want to use "pi" or "phi", etc, you have to set this to `false`.
+For example, if you want to use "pi" or "phi", etc, you have to set this to `options.builtInIDs = ["pi", "phi"]`, it is set by default.

-When a member expression is found, properties and methods are allowed to be multichar, despite of `options.singleCharName`
+When a member expression is found, properties and methods are allowed to be multi-char, despite of `options.singleCharName`

-> TODO: make new options `variables`, with default values "pi" and "phi", ..., use this option to deal with some multi-char variable (or constants, or you can say identifiers) in singleCharName mode

 ## .strict